-page 2: Numerous algorithms: dito The discussion of Sankoff-like algorithms stops 2006.
-Clearly there are significant more recent Sankoff-like methods that need to be mentioned and compared with the presented approach.

-page 2: right column.
-Define t for completeness.
+page 2: Numerous algorithms: ditto ->We delete the phraseThe discussion of Sankoff-like algorithms stops 2006.
+Clearly there are significant more recent Sankoff-like methods that need to be mentioned and compared with the presented approach. ->We add the citations of extant algorithms.page 2: right column.
+Define t for completeness. ->We add the definition.

-The reference to RNAalifold is old.
+The reference to RNAalifold is old. ->We add the lastest citation.

-page 3: In this discrete setting, the mean ... please define
+page 3: In this discrete setting, the mean ... please define->We elaborate on it

-Fig 3: please consider to visualize which point corresponds to which family
+Fig 3: please consider to visualize which point corresponds to which family ->We modify the figure 4 as suggested.

-page 5: in recent publications: please provide references
+page 5: in recent publications: please provide references->We add the citation.

-page 5: minimum departure ?
+page 5: minimum departure ? ->We rephrase it as “close to”.

-RNAG apparently conducts global structural alignments, which should be mentioned.

-Define what a "high-dimensional space of structures" is.
-It would furthermore be helpful if the authors did elaborate on what the parameter space is and also made flow diagram.

-The introduction of hamming distance when introducing the separation index is slightly unclear.
-Exactly how what is compared to compute the hamming distance?

-The caption text of Table 1 and 2 should be improvement to carefully state what's in the them.
+The caption text of Table 1 and 2 should be improvement to carefully state what's in the them.-> We elaborate on them

-Examples of RNAG output

-Typo:
+Typo Corrected:

 Page 1, right col., line 40: ``accuracy(MEA)'' => ``accuracy (MEA)''